 OVI in Marlboro, Ohio has serious consequences.
 At a minimum, OVI is the most serious misdemeanor charge you can have in Ohio (first degree misdemeanor).
 Depending on your specific circumstance, OVI can even be a felony.

-Every conviction for OVI has mandatory jail time and license suspension.
+All OVI convictions result in mandatory jail time and license suspension.